httpsterio/httpster.io-old/README.md

 [ ] go through glyphs and add the required

-[ ] figure out why njk for-loops end up with whitespace from indentation

-[ ] fix netlify node_env in netlify.toml

 [ ] design and write?

+[ ] figcaptions in parse-transform broken if they have title?
+Fix upstream.
+Sets img url to null

+[ ] svg anchor imgs in headers doesn't accept ch units. change to pixes or omit width and go with ex for height

+Done:

+[x] figure out why njk for-loops end up with whitespace from indentation

+[x] fix netlify node_env in netlify.toml